OpenEvalProject/evals/manuscripts/elife-103923/v2/manuscript.md

 (c) The rf-norm module was applied for data normalization with parameters: -sm 3 -nm 3 -rb AC -n 500 -mm 1, utilizing the scoring method developed by Siegfried et al., 2014.

-## PEDV RNA secondary structure modeling guided by SHAPE data
+### PEDV RNA secondary structure modeling guided by SHAPE data

 The rf-fold module, employing a previously established windowed approach, (Siegfried et al., 2014), predicts the RNA secondary structure of the entire PEDV genome using the normalization step’s XML file, with a default pseudo-free energy intercept and slope values of –0.6 (kcal/mol) and 1.8 (kcal/mol), respectively, with the following parameters: -fw 3000 -fo 300 -wt 200 -pw 1000 -po 250 -dp -sh -nlp -md 600.
 This means that RNA structure will generate a 3000 nt window and slide in 300 nt increments over the genome in 1000 nt partition windows, predicting the most reasonable secondary structure of the genome under the condition that the maximum base pairing distance does not exceed 600 nt.
 SHAPE reactivities were incorporated in the form of soft constraints using the Vienna RNA package (Lorenz et al., 2016).
 For each window, the first and last 100 nt were ignored to avoid terminal biases.
 Additionally, RF Fold can provide pairing probabilities between bases, Shannon entropy of individual bases, and potential pseudoknot structures.
-The Shannon entropy is commonly used to measure the diversity of RNA secondary structures:(1)Hi=−∑j=1JPijlog10Pij\begin{document}$$\displaystyle  H_i = - \sum_{j=1}^{J} P_{ij} log_{10} P_{ij}$$\end{document}
+The Shannon entropy is commonly used to measure the diversity of RNA secondary structures:

+$$
+H_{i}=−\sumj=1JP_{ij}log_{10}P_{ij}
+$$

 where P represents the pairing probability between bases (Equation 1).

-## Identification of characterized regions in viral genomes
+### Identification of characterized regions in viral genomes

 Based on previous research methods to identify well-folded regions (Siegfried et al., 2014), modifications have been made as follows:

-## G-quadruplex forming sequence prediction and conservativeness analysis
+### G-quadruplex forming sequence prediction and conservativeness analysis

 The G4 sequence was defined as G≥2 N1–6 G≥2 N1–6 G≥2 N1–6 G≥2, where G refers to guanine and N refers to any nucleotide, including guanine.
 Four independent G4 prediction tools (QGRS-mapper, G4Catchall, ImGQfinder, and pqsfinder) were used to analyse the potential G4 forming sequences (PQSs) in the PEDV genome (Doluca, 2019, Hon et al., 2017, Kikin et al., 2006, Varizhuk et al., 2017).
 Conservation analysis was performed using Molecular Evolutionary Genetics Analysis (MEGA) software (version 6.0; available at https://www.megasoftware.net/).
 761 PEDV genome sequences were retrieved from the National Center for Biotechnology Information website (NCBI, https://www.ncbi.nlm.nih.gov/).
 The graphical representation of the alignment sequence was generated by WebLogo 2 (https://weblogo.berkeley.edu/) (Crooks et al., 2004).

-## Verification of G-quadruplex structure formation by native PAGE
+### Verification of G-quadruplex structure formation by native PAGE

 Cy2-tagged RNA was annealed in buffers (100 mM potassium arsenate, pH 7.0) containing different concentrations of KCl (0, 50 mM, 100 mM).
 The marker used in this experiment was a mixture of P15 (UAAUACGACUCACUA), M17 (UAAUACGACUCACUAUAUA), and M20 (UAAUACGACUCACUAUACGA).
 Acrylamide at a 20% concentration was used to separate the gel.
 The concentration of the RNA sample was 100 nM and electrophoresis was performed at 100 V for 2 h.
 Native PAGE was carried out under a controlled temperature (4.0°C) with a vertical electrophoresis instrument (DYCZ-22A; Bio-Rad, Beijing, China).
 After electrophoresis, RNA oligomers were scanned using a Pharos FX molecular imager for visualization.

-## CD spectroscopy
+### CD spectroscopy

 RNAs (20.0 µM) were dissolved in 10 mM Tris–HCl buffer (pH 7.0) containing varying concentrations of KCl (0, 50, 100 mM).
 The CD experiment was carried out at 25°C using a JASCO-810 spectrophotometer (Jasco, Easton, MD, USA) with a quartz cell path length of 1.0 mm.
 CD spectra were collected from 320 to 200 nm with a scanning speed of 50 nm/min.
 All CD spectra were baseline corrected for the signal contribution of the buffer and represent the mean of at least two repeats.

-## NMR spectroscopy
+### NMR spectroscopy

 1H NMR spectra were recorded at 298 K using an 800-MHz Brock Avance DRX-800 spectrometer equipped with a low-temperature triple-resonance reverse autotuning and matching probe.
 The presumption of water is achieved by excitation engraving.
 RNA samples were dissolved in DEPC solution containing 200 mM KCl and 10% D2O at a final concentration of 0.5 mM.
 The sample was heated at 95°C for 5.0 min and slowly cooled to 25°C. The facility was set for 100 ms diffusion time (TD), 50 ms eddy recovery time (TE), and 2s relaxation delay (TR).

-## CD melting studies
+### CD melting studies

 Braco-19 was dissolved in DMSO at a concentration of 20 mM.
 RNA samples were dissolved in buffer containing 10 mM Tris–HCl (pH 7.0) and 100 mM KCl at a final concentration of 20 µM.
 The samples were heated at 95°C for 10 min and then slowly annealed to room temperature.
 CD melting was measured on a Jasco-810 spectrophotometer equipped with a water bath temperature control attachment.
 CD melting curves were recorded using a heating rate of 0.2°C/min and absorbance values were collected at 1°C intervals.
 The thermal stability of G4 RNA was measured by recording the CD value at 264 nm in relation to temperature.
 The required temperature range was set from 4.0°C to 98°C.

-## RNA stop assay
+### RNA stop assay

 P15 (300 nM) and template RNA (600 nM) were annealed in buffer at 25°C (50 mM HEPES, 20 mM NaCl, 1.0 mM KCl, 5 mM MgCl2, and 4 mM DTT [pH 7.0]), heated at 95°C for 5.0 min, and slowly cooled to 4°C. Subsequently, NTPs (final concentration, 200 µM) and 3Dpol (recombinant RNA-dependent RNA polymerase; Abcam, ab277617, 0.02 mg/reaction) were added to the system, and the reaction was carried out at 33°C for 20 min.
 An equal amount of stop buffer (95% formamide) was added, and the reaction was stopped after heating at 90°C for 4.0 min.
 The products were loaded and separated on a 20% denatured polyacrylamide gel.
 Finally, the gel was scanned using a Pharos FX molecular Imager (Bio-Rad) operated in fluorescence mode.

-## EGFP expression repression by RNA G-quadruplex stabilization
+### EGFP expression repression by RNA G-quadruplex stabilization

 We constructed pEGFP-C1 vector with wild-type PQS1 sequences or G4-mutated PQS1mut sequences fused to the N-terminus of an EGFP reporter gene.
 Vero cells were transfected with Lipofectamine 3000 (Invitrogen, USA) according to the manufacturer’s protocol and incubated in media supplemented with various concentrations of Braco-19 (Gowan et al., 2002) for 48 h.
 The cells were then washed with PBS and fixed at 25°C for 15 min with 4% paraformaldehyde.
 The samples were washed three times with PBS for 5 min each and then fixed with precooled methanol at –20°C for 10 min.
 Observations were conducted using a two-photon laser scanning confocal microscope (Olympus, fv1000mp).

-## Construction of the RNA G4-mutated recombinant virus
+### Construction of the RNA G4-mutated recombinant virus

 The pBAC-CMV-PEDV template was obtained from Prof. Xiao Shaobo (College of Veterinary Medicine, Huazhong Agricultural University).
 The primers used were chemically synthesized (Supplementary file 1).
 The G-rich region sequence (3109–3125 nt) was mutated (AAGGTTACAGGTGGTTGG to AAAGTTACAGGTGGTTGG).
 Two pairs of primers (PQS1Mut-F1 and PQS1Mut-R1, PQS1Mut-F2 and PQS1Mut-R2) were used to amplify the fragment containing the mutant site.
 The PQS1mut fragment containing the mutation sites was amplified by overlap PCR.
 A scaffold oligo was used as a template, PQS1m-sgRNA-a and PQS1m-sgRNA-a were used as primers to synthesize guide DNA, and then guide RNA (sgRNA) was obtained by reverse transcription. pBAC-CMV-PEDV was cut with the Cas9 enzyme and sgRNA.
 The PQS1mut fragment was cloned and inserted into a linearized pBAC-CMV-PEDV vector to generate the pBAC-PEDV-PQS1mut mutant plasmid.
 Vero cells were placed on 6-well plates and plasmid transfection was performed when the cells grew to 60% to 80% confluence according to the manufacturer’s protocol (Lipofectamine 3000, Thermo, L3000015).
 If no lesions appeared, the freeze–thaw solution was added to the six-well plate with 80% confluence after three repeated freeze–thaw cycles for further culture.
 When lesions appeared, the successful mutation of the mutation site was confirmed by reverse transcription sequencing and the PEDV-PQS1mut mutant strain was obtained.

-## Determination of the antiviral activity of Braco-19 against PEDV by RT-qPCR
+### Determination of the antiviral activity of Braco-19 against PEDV by RT-qPCR

 Braco-19 at different concentrations (0.5, 1, 2, and 5 µM) were inoculated into monolayer Vero cells and incubated for 2 h.
 PEDV-WT and PEDV-PQS1mut were inoculated at an MOI (multiplicity of infection) of 0.1 and incubated for 2 h.
 DMEM was replaced with DMEM containing Braco-19, and the mixture was incubated for 16 h. cDNA was synthesized from 100 ng of total RNA per sample using the Transcriptor First Strand cDNA Synthesis Kit (Roche, Switzerland) according to the manufacturer’s instructions.
 Quantitative PCR (qPCR) was carried out by following the Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) guidelines (Bustin et al., 2009) using Taq Pro Universal SYBR qPCR Master Mix (Vazyme, Q712) according to the manufacturer’s protocol. mRNA expression was normalized to beta-actin levels with primers beta-actin-F/R (Supplementary file 1).
 PEDV genomic RNA was quantified at the nonstructural protein 12 (nsp12) gene using primers qPCR-nsp12-F/R (Supplementary file 1).

-## Western blot analysis to detect PEDV N gene expression
+### Western blot analysis to detect PEDV N gene expression

 Protein samples were separated by SDS–PAGE using a 12.5% polyacrylamide gel and then transferred to a polyvinylidene difluoride (PVDF) membrane (Millipore, USA).
 The membrane was blocked with 5% BSA in Tween-PBS buffer and incubated overnight at 4°C with primary antibodies.
 After three washes, it was incubated with HRP-conjugated secondary antibodies (Beyotime, China).
 Following three more washes, protein bands were detected using enhanced chemiluminescence (Bio-Rad, USA).

-## CCK-8 assays
+### CCK-8 assays

 Vero cells were treated with graded compound concentrations for 12 h in 96-well plates, then incubated with 10 μL CCK-8 reagent (Beyotime) for 2 h at 37°C. Absorbance at 450 nm was measured using a microplate reader to assess proliferation.

-## Indirect immunofluorescence assay (IFA)
+### Indirect immunofluorescence assay (IFA)

 Cells in 24-well plates were pretreated with test compounds, infected with PEDV (MOI=0.1, 2 h, 37°C), then maintained in compound-containing DMEM.
 After 24 hpi, cells were fixed, permeabilized, and washed before blocking and incubating with primary (mouse anti-PEDV N protein antibody) and Alexa Fluor 488-secondary antibody.
 Nuclei were DAPI-stained, and fluorescence images were captured using an Olympus IX73 microscope.

-## Isothermal titration calorimetry (ITC)
+### Isothermal titration calorimetry (ITC)

 ITC experiments were carried out on an AutoiTC100 titration calorimeter (MicroCal) at 25°C. All solutions (buffer, RNA, and ligand) were degassed prior to experimentation.
 A 10 µM solution of RNA 5’ UTR-SL5 was introduced into the cell and a compound solution (250 μM) was added to the rotating syringe (750 rpm).
 The RNA solution received 40 μL of compound through 20 sequential injections (1.5 min intervals), preceded by a 0.4 μL priming injection to compensate for syringe diffusion during system equilibration.
 This initial injection was excluded from the data fitting.
 Furthermore, dilution experiments were performed with buffer (100 mM HEPES [pH 8.0], 100 mM NaCl, and 10 mM MgCl2) in the cell, and the compound remained in the syringe.
 We utilized Microcal ITC analysis software to analyze the raw ITC data using the two-site binding model.
 The dilution data were subtracted from the raw interaction data of the compound with RNA prior to analysis.
 Following fitting of these experimental data, the enthalpy change during the process was determined.

-## siRNA antiviral assay
+### siRNA antiviral assay

 siRNAs were synthesized in GENERAL BIOL and transfected into 8×104 Vero E6 cells in 24-well plates using 10 pmol of each siRNA and Lipofectamine RNAiMAX Transfection Reagent (Invitrogen, 13778075) according to the manufacturer’s protocol.
 Transfected cells were infected with PEDV (MOI = 0.1) after 24 h.
 After 16 h of PEDV infection, minimal CPEs on Vero cells were observed under the microscope.
 To quantify PEDV RNA levels in infected cells, total RNAs were extracted with TRIzol Reagent (Invitrogen, 15596026).
 For RT-qPCR, 100 ng of total RNAs were converted into cDNA using HiScript II 1st Strand cDNA Synthesis Kit (Vazyme, R212). qPCR was performed with ChamQ Universal SYBR qPCR Master Mix (Vazyme, Q711) on a StepOnePlus real-time PCR machine (Applied Biosystems).
 Primers targeting the nucleocapsid (N) gene of PEDV and the beta-actin gene of Vero cells were used for qPCR.
 For the 50% tissue culture infectious dose (TCID50) assay, monolayers of Vero cells seeded in 96-well plates were washed twice with DMEM.
 The supernatants of infected cells were serially diluted tenfold.
 Cells were then inoculated with eight replicates of the appropriate dilutions of the virus suspension.
 TCID50 was calculated using the Reed-Muench method after culturing the cells for 48 h at 37°C in 5% CO2.

-## Statistical analysis
+### Statistical analysis

 The experimental data was analyzed by Student’s t-test or one-way or two-way ANOVA using GraphPad Prism 8 software. *p<0.05 was considered to indicate statistical significance.